How to Unblock a Shower Drain Without Chemicals

 Sometimes all you require is a trusty wire hanger

-Straighten out a wire hanger as much as you can, but leave one end of the hanger in its original shape.
+Straighten out a wire hanger to the greatest extent as you can, but leave one end as it was in its original form.

-Make a hook that is small at the top of the wire you just straightened.
+Create a small hook on the end of the wire you just straightened out.

 Step 3: Search for hair and Debris

-Insert the hook into the drain and search for hair as well as debris.
-Get rid of anything that comes up.
+Insert the hook into the drain and search for hair and debris.
+Remove anything that pops up.

-If you have access to a wet/dry vacuum the following method may be suitable for you:
+If you have access to a wet/dry vacuum, this method might be for you:

 Step 4: Turn on Vacuum

-Switch on the vacuum and allow it to run for approximately three minutes.
-This will help clear any obstructions from your shower drain.
+Start the vacuum, and allow it to run for around three minutes.
+This will help clear any obstructions from the drain of your shower.

 Method | Supplies Needed | Steps |